-The agile cricketer was born on 1 April 1973 in Christchurch, and played a role of a higher order batsman for the team.
+Fleming was born on 1 April 1973 in Christchurch, and was a top order batsman for the team.

-Fleming played for the triumphant cricket club, the Chennai Super Kings in the 2008 Indian Premier League and he was being for US$350,000.
-Fleming has played first-class county cricket clubs in England, the Middlesex, Yorkshire and Nottinghamshire.
-Also, he led the Nottinghamshire club in 2005 and they received their first triumph in 18 years.
+Fleming played for Chennai Super Kings in the 2008 Indian Premier League after being bought for US$350,000.
+Fleming has played first-class county cricket clubs in England, Middlesex, Yorkshire and Nottinghamshire.
+Also, he led Nottinghamshire club in 2005 and they celebrated their first triumph in 18 years.

 Under his captaincy, New Zealand won their only ICC Trophy, the ICC Knockout in 2000.
 He is primarily applauded for his captaincy.

 In April 2006, a Test between New Zealand and South Africa at Newlands, Cape Town, Fleming secured his third double-century and became the first Kiwi to achieve that feat.